-Design Appraisal: Evaluation of all relevant plans, calculations and documents related to the design to determine compliance with the IACS and individual Societies' technical requirements.
+Design Appraisal: Evaluation of all relevant plans, calculations and documents related to the design to determine compliance with the TL's technical requirements.
 This includes requirements for all associated ancillary equipment and systems essential for the safe operation of the engine i.e. the Complete Engine.
 The Design Appraisal is recorded on a Supplement to the Type Approval Certificate.

-Type Testing requires satisfactory completion of testing of the Complete Engine against the requirements of TL's applicable engine Type Testing programme (based on minimum requirements of TL- R M71).
-Type testing is only applicable to the first in series; all engines are to complete factory acceptance and shipboard trials as defined by TL- R M51 and TL requirements.
+Type Testing requires satisfactory completion of testing of the Complete Engine against the requirements of the TL's applicable engine Type Testing programme (based on minimum requirements of IACS Unified Requirement M71).
+Type testing is only applicable to the first in series; all engines are to complete factory acceptance and shipboard trials as defined by IACS Unified Requirement TL-R M51 and TL requirements.